-Marianne Brandt was a student in the Bauhaus design school, and became the head of the meralwork department in 1928.
-She developed a range of geometrically pure kinchersoare products, which were successfully marketed and solid at a time when most Bauhaus products were still regarded as two controversial for the mass market.
-The simplicity of form used in her designs has ensured their longevity and relevance in modern design.
-2.2 DESIGN
+Marianne Brandt was a student at the Bauhaus design school, and became the head of the metaboork department in 1928.
+She developed a range of geometrically pure kitcherware products, which were successfully marketed and sold at a time when most Banhaus products were still regarded as too controversial for the mass market.
+The simplicity of form used in her designs has ensured their longivity and relevance in modern design.